Chart Specification: Structural Representations for Incentivizing VLM Reasoning in Chart-to-Code Generation: Related Work

 \subsection{Visual Reasoning for Charts}

 Recent advances in Vision-Language Models (VLMs) have significantly advanced chart reasoning tasks.
 Early efforts focused on fine-tuning large-scale pre-trained models for tasks like Chart Question Answering (ChartQA).
 For instance, \cite{xia2024chartx} apply supervised fine-tuning to extract relevant chart components for QA, while \cite{akhtar-etal-2023-reading} extends BERT-based architectures with chart features to enhance performance.
 To handle more complex logic, Chain-of-Thought (CoT) methodologies have been widely adopted.
 Approaches such as Multimodal CoT \cite{Wang2025MultimodalCoT} and CoT-VLA \cite{Zhao2025CoTVLA} break down reasoning into intermediate steps to improve decision-making.
-Furthermore, layout-aware models like Pix2Struct \cite{Lee2022Pix2Struct} and MatCha \cite{Liu2022MatCha} pre-train on structural tasks (e.g. HTML parsing) to ground reasoning in visual layout, and Chart-CoF \cite{Li2025ChainOF} proposes a programmatic pipeline to synthesize fine-grained reasoning traces.
+Meanwhile, capturing fine-grained structural relationships is a fundamental challenge shared across visual perception tasks, from 3D object detection \cite{zhang2025ascformer} to human-object interaction understanding \cite{han2026soft}.
+In the chart domain, layout-aware models like Pix2Struct \cite{Lee2022Pix2Struct} and MatCha \cite{Liu2022MatCha} pre-train on structural tasks (e.g. HTML parsing) to ground reasoning in visual layout, and Chart-CoF \cite{Li2025ChainOF} proposes a programmatic pipeline to synthesize fine-grained reasoning traces.

 Unlike these methods that rely largely on fixed templates or surface-level pattern matching for textual outputs, our approach aims at the generation of executable logic.
 We move beyond static QA by employing Reinforcement Learning to autonomously explore reasoning strategies, allowing the model to optimize its structural understanding without being constrained by the distribution of supervised reasoning templates.